During 2020, LeadingAge has called on all Americans to Act for Older Adults.

 LeadingAge's Act For Older Adults is a rally call to Americans from all walks of life to add their voice to our fight for older Americans.
 For too many months, pleas from older adults and aging services providers have gone unanswered.
 Together, we can ensure Congress hears their urgent call.

-As Congress takes up a new COVID-19 relief package amid reports of spikes and a possible second wave, LeadingAge, the association of nonprofit providers of aging services, urges lawmakers not to walk away from millions of older adults and their care providers.
+As Congress considers another COVID-19 relief package amid continued outbreaks across the country, LeadingAge, the association of nonprofit providers of aging services, urges lawmakers not to walk away from millions of older adults and their care providers.

-As states are loosening the restrictions, there are already early signs of a new wave of infections.
-Yet older adults and their care workers, who have lived on the front line for months, are still grappling with the implications of a weak federal response at the start of the pandemic.
+As states continue to loosen restrictions, older adults and the people who care for them continue to become infected and many die.
+Aging services providers continue to grapple with the implications of a weak federal response at the start of the pandemic.
 Despite promises and press events from leaders, many nursing homes and other aging services providers are still without adequate PPE, testing, and other critical resources needed to safeguard older adults and their care workers.

 We launched the campaign at a virtual press confernce featuring LeadingAge President and CEO, Katie Smith Sloan, and two providers members.
-Visit our coronavirus media page for all our media statements and covereage.
+Visit our coronavirus media page for all our media statements and coverage.